BryanJacobs/FIDO2Applet/docs/fido_certification.md

 [2] Although discoverable credential keys are provided to the authenticator inside Credential IDs via CTAP, the stored key (which is checked to be identical) is the source used for cryptographic operations

+[3] The credProtect-level-3/UV key is 32 bytes and randomly generated, which would normally be a strength of 256 bits.
+However, the claimed security strength is only 128 bits because it may be wrapped with the user's PIN as the key, and the portion of the user's PIN used only has a strength of 128 bits.

 Only the attestation private key is shared between authenticators.
 All other ASPs are specific to an individual device.

 Note: Every value deleted on "applet deselect" is also deleted when power is removed from the authenticator, or when the applet is uninstalled, or when a CTAP reset operation is performed.

-Note: In every case where AES-256-CBC is used, an Initialization Vector (IV) is also used.
-Every IV is unique except for that used for wrapping non-discoverable Credential IDs, which is shared across credentials.
+Note: In every case where AES-256-CBC is used (for confidentiality), an Initialization Vector (IV) is also used.
+Every IV is unique and randomly generated.

 Note: User-private data are stored encrypted inside the authenticator implementation, even though the authenticator software executes inside an AROE.
 These data are encrypted using unique IVs so as to prevent an inspection of the